passionInfinite/coding-test-adv/README.md

 The Express server should also expose a number of administrative endpoints.
 The primary responsibility of these endpoints is to enable the addition or deletion of additional animal categories.
 When a category is added or removed, the application should be updated to reflect this (e.g. If the `dog` category is added, the UI should display buttons for cats, dogs, and sharks.
 Categories are shuffled together based on active categories).

 These endpoints should be protected, only allowing requests accompanied by a valid authentication token.
-The server should also expose a `/login` route that returns an authentication token for a valid user.
+The starter code exposes a route, `GET /auth` that will return an auth token.
+This token should be used to authenticate requests.

 ### Do